SimonSchirber/UWBWebsite/docs/report.md

 ## Motivation & Objective

-Current estimates expect the number of IoT devices to hit 30 Billion by 2025 with continous exponential growth [1].
-With the growth of avaiable devices, the number of smart devices that each user has to manage also continues to grow.
-This increase in devices per user, makes it continuously harder for users to manage and control their devices in an intuitive way.
-The goal of the project is to create a localization and orientation technique for detecting and controlling smart device objects in a room via pointer control using only the sensors available in smartphones today.
-The project aims at accomplishing this with the least amount of additional sensors as possible.
+Current estimates expect the number of IoT devices to hit 30 Billion by 2025 assuming continous exponential growth [1].
+Considering the rapid growth of avaiable devices, the number of smart devices that each individual user is likely to manage also continues to grow.
+This increase in devices per user makes it continuously harder for users to manage and control their devices in an intuitive way.
+The goal of the project is to create a localization and orientation technique for detecting and controlling smart device objects in a room via pointer control using only the sensors available in current smartphones.
+The project aims to accomplish this with the least amount of additional sensors possible.

 ## Todays Limitations

-Most localization techniques used today include GPS, bluetooth, or Wi-fi ranging.
+The most common localization techniques in use today include GPS, bluetooth, or Wi-fi ranging.
 The localizations techniques have accuracies in the range of 1-5m and so are generally not considered to be precise enough to distinguish interactions in a typical home setting.
-Additionally these techniques each have ranging capabilities which also can have limitations such as not being in a building with cement walls for GPS and being within close proximity for BLE and Wifi.
-UWB ranging techniques on the other hand offers localization accuracies within +/-20cm per anchor tag pair.
+Additionally these techniques each have ranging capabilities which also can have limitations such as not being in a building with cement walls in the case of GPS or needing to be within very close proximity for BLE and Wifi.
+UWB ranging techniques on the other hand offer localization accuracies within +/-20cm per anchor tag pair.
 This localization precision is required for accurate indoor user interation tracking.

 # Novelty, Rationale, and Impact:

 This project is novel because it present a feasable method for intuitively managing smart devices, and provides a novel approach localization techniques using UWB and IMU data that could stretch beyond the intended use case.
-JAMes Note:This was 3 sections combined into one, I dont know what else to add to this

 # Challenges:
-- using as few UWB anchors as possible while still providing accurate location data
+- Use as few UWB anchors as possible while still providing accurate location data.
-- succesfully proceesing IMU data to understand movements of humans while being able to filter out drift
+- Succesfully process IMU data to understand movements of humans while being able to filter out drift.
-- accuratly fusing orientation and position to make predictions about intended line of sight object selections
+- Accurately fuse orientation and position to make predictions about intended line of sight object selections.

 # Requirements for Success:
 - Create a "Smart Controller" with IMU and UWB sensor to ESP32 microcontroller to be used to test accuracies.
-- Tune UWB tag and initiator antennas to offer accurate measurements
+- Tune UWB tag and initiator antennas to offer accurate measurements.
-- Filter UWB position etimates to allow for continous/not noisy readings
+- Filter UWB position estimates to allow for continous and denoised readings.
-- Create GUI which illustrates position of objects in the room and the guesses of which object the device is interacting
+- Create GUI which illustrates positions of objects in a room and the guesses which object the smartphone is pointing to.
-- Demonstrate the use of a controller on a smart object
+- Demonstrate the use of a controller on a smart object.

 # Metrics of Success:
 - Positional Accuracy (x, y, z)